-All major violations may result in suspension or expulsion at the discretion of the Head of School/Principal or Assistant Principal, with the exception of suspension or expulsion pursuant to M.G.L.
-Chapter 71, section 37H; M.G.L.
-Chapter 71, section 37H 1⁄2, which is solely within the authority of the Head of School.
+All major violations may result in suspension or expulsion at the discretion of the Assistant Principal.
 Depending on the seriousness of the offense or the frequency of the violation, the Assistant Principal may refer the issue to the Head of School for further action, which could include an expulsion hearing before the Head of School or school committee or referral to an alternate education program.
 Any major and/or minor violations of the Discipline section could result in the removal of a student from any academic or other specialized program (academies, clubs, sports, etc.) along with any other appropriate disciplinary action including but not limited to expulsion.